 It’s all worth it because it ensures food safety – which means your customers will not run the risk of getting sick after consuming your food.
 It also helps you save money and minimize waste, which is great news for your budget as well as for the environment.

-Keeping bulk produce fresh in your restaurant’s storage room can be challenging.
-Here are a few useful tips for storing fruits and vegetables properly:
+Storing wholesale produce foods crops and goods fresh in your restaurant’s storage room can be challenging.
+Here are a few useful tips for storing wholesale fruits and vegetables properly:

 - First in, first out

 One of the best produce storage tips is to use older products first.
 By doing so, you avoid wasting foods as they reach their expiration date or simply go bad.
 New stocks should always be placed behind existing ones, so everybody keeps track of what needs to be used first.

 - Store produce uncut and unwashed until use

 Pre-cutting or washing your fruits and vegetables might sound like a time-saving trick, but it’s not.
 Washing and/or cutting your produce ahead of time significantly reduces its shelf life and leaves it vulnerable to microorganisms, which affect its flavor and make it go bad faster.